Experts Say Shopping Could Calm Your Coronavirus Anxiety

-The shelves at Trader Joe’s, Target, and Whole Foods are bare; Amazon is sold out of toilet paper; hand sanitiser was selling on eBay for around £400.
+The shelves at Loblaws, Shoppers Drug Mart, and Walmart are bare; Amazon is sold out of toilet paper; hand sanitizer was selling on eBay for $500.
 But are panicked consumers quelling their coronavirus-induced anxieties by shopping for clothes in the same way that they are for disinfectant wipes?

 Given the fact that we’ve all been advised to stay home and avoid any public spaces (for example, Disney World, and the Australian Grand Prix), it’s unlikely that malls are preparing for a spike in feel-better shopping.
 However, it wouldn’t be unheard of for online retailers to benefit from a wave of panic-induced retail therapy, especially now that our concerns about packages being carriers of the COVID-19 virus have been squashed.